matthewkling/deranged/README.md

 values (environmental dependence).
-A given transition probability is calculated as the intercept term from the `alpha` matrix, plus the coefficients from the `beta` array multiplied by population levels, plus coefficients from the `gamma` array multiplied by environmental values.
+A given transition probability is calculated as the intercept term from the `alpha` matrix, plus the coefficients from the `beta` array multiplied by population levels, plus the coefficients from the `gamma` array multiplied by environmental values.
 In this example we’ll make juvenile survival depend on the environment, and we’ll make juvenile-adult transitions depend on the number of adults.

 The other parameters control dispersal distances.
 Users can supply any arbitrary probability density function, but for now we’ll stick with the